-Laws and Regulations in Sweden
+Laws and regulations in Sweden

 When it comes to setting emission limits in Sweden, there are several important regulatory frameworks to consider.
 These include national legislation such as the Environmental Code, the Water Directive, local regulations, international and national standards, and industry-specific rules.
 By adhering to these regulations, the project is not only compliant with current laws in Sweden, but is also environmentally sustainable and safe.